ben-pearce/ses-smtp-relay/README.md

 A script which relays email from Amazon AWS SES into a local mail server.
 No port-forwarding is required thanks to the use of Cloudflare tunnels to proxy inbound SNS traffic.

-This is possible because AWS supports recieving mail and transporting it within a HTTP request through the use of [SNS](https://aws.amazon.com/sns/) (Simple Notification Service).
+This is possible because AWS supports receiving mail and transporting it within a HTTP request through the use of [SNS](https://aws.amazon.com/sns/) (Simple Notification Service).

 You are still required to host your own mail server, it's just that all the usual pitfalls (security, maintenance, reputation) are overcome thanks to it not being internet-facing.
 In fact, the entire thing could operate behind a CG-NAT if required.